alexpolonsky/doswah.com/moviemarch2016/index.md

 comments: true
 ---
 <img src="/images/moviemarch2016/movie-march-2016-2.jpg">
 March 1st marks the start of a movie-filled month.
-From rom-coms to oscar nods and missed hits to indies - the Movie March is the annual immersion of provoking and entertaining motion pictures. #moviemarch2016
+From rom-coms to oscar nods and missed hits to indies, the Movie March is the annual immersion of motion pictures. #moviemarch2016
 <br><br>
 <a href="/movie-march-2015">Click here to check out last year!</a>